MY Canada’s National Updates on this Issue:

 The Problems with Bill C-16:

-Bill C-16 has strong potential to negatively impact the freedoms of Canadians, primarily their freedom of speech.
+Many are concerned that Bill C-16 will impact the freedoms of Canadians, primarily their freedom of speech.
 To disagree with the politically correct agenda culminating in Bill C-16 may very well lead to legal consequences if one were to oppose the transgender lifestyle.

 There is legitimate concern that bill C-16 would limit free speech by forcing Canadians to use specific made-up pronouns for transgender individuals, such as “ze”, “zhe” and “zir”.